 This breed is known wide and far for having a beautiful, white coat.
 While this was definitely an adaptation that helped the dog to survive in the rough Siberian winters, it’s now a look that puts this dog in high demand.
 Though keeping them beautiful requires a good bit of hard work, you’ll be rewarded with a dog who is incredibly affectionate and friendly.

 There’s something about the various shepherd breeds that makes them stand out.
 Perhaps it’s the color of their coats or the intelligence in their eyes, but these dogs are just plain beautiful.
-The Australian Shepherd is not just beauty, though, as this clever working dog can be a great family pet as well as an asset on the farm.
+The Australian Shepherd is not just beauty, though, as this clever working dog breed can be a great family pet as well as an asset on the farm.

 The little Pom is one of those dogs that just brings joy to the life of anyone who happens to see them.
 Though they’re pretty, a great deal of what makes this dog truly beautiful has more to do with the dog’s personality.
 Curious and friendly, these are dogs that don’t take much effort to train but that will quickly become loving members of even large families.